Polymer/old-docs-site/app/2.0/toolbox/xss.md

 Developers using any web technology must take extreme care with APIs like [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) and [insertAdjacentHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML) that directly manipulate DOM.
 If you use these APIs, you must guarantee that any HTML strings you pass to them are free from possibly malicious code.
 See the [MDN documentation on innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) for more info.

-Polymer developers , an extra consideration applies to these APIs, in that we must also rule out the evaluation of untrusted custom element templates.
+Polymer developers must also rule out the evaluation of untrusted custom element templates.
 If you need to use `innerHTML` or similar APIs, use a library like [DOMPurify](https://github.com/cure53/DOMPurify) to sanitize the values you pass to them:

 ```js
 var el=this.shadowRoot.getElementById('mydiv');